-\textbf{Perceptual Quality Assessment:} VideoReward motion quality evaluation shows substantial improvement with our method achieving 69.5\% win rate compared to baseline.
-This human-distilled assessment validates that geometric consistency training produces motion that aligns better with human preferences for natural, stable video dynamics, despite some reduction in motion amplitude.
+{\looseness=-1 \textbf{Perceptual Quality Assessment:} VideoReward motion quality evaluation shows substantial improvement with our method, achieving a 69.5\% win rate.
+This human-distilled assessment validates that geometric consistency training produces motion aligning better with human preferences for natural, stable dynamics, despite some reduction in motion amplitude. }

-\textbf{Human Preference:} Direct human evaluation reveals strong preference for our method's motion quality, with annotators preferring our approach at 53.2\% rate across all video types.
-Since annotators paid particular attention to jitter and unrealistic motion artifacts, our high preference rate demonstrates that the stability improvements outweigh motion amplitude reductions.
-This preference is particularly strong in initially inconsistent videos, where our method achieves 60.4\% preference compared to just 7.5\% for baseline.
+{\looseness=-1 \textbf{Human Preference:} Direct human evaluation further validates the motion quality of our method, with annotators preferring our approach at 53.2\% rate across all video types.
+Since annotators focus on jitter and motion artifacts, our high preference rate shows that stability improvements outweigh motion amplitude reductions.
+This preference is particularly strong in initially inconsistent videos (60.4\% vs 7.5\% for baseline). }